Category Archives: Leslie Odom Jr.

 The other characters are a mixed bag with Hudson and Hahn playing ridiculous, over-the-top roles as a washed-up fashion designer and an aspiring governor, respectively.

-Still, the characters are a hoot, and the anticipation of how they all connect, who has screwed over who, and why, are slowly revealed in fun form.
+Still, the characters are a hoot, and the anticipation of how they all connect, who has screwed over whom, and why, is slowly revealed in fun form.

-Not to be outdone there are even revelations of who is screwing who in the bedroom.
+Not to be outdone, there are even revelations of who is screwing whom in the bedroom.

-The story isn’t as interesting as the story in Knives Out was.
-The ingenious script is lost and by the end, it’s a case of who cares?
-All we want to know is who’s dead and who’s alive and what does the Mona Lisa have to do with anything?
+The story isn’t as interesting as the one in Knives Out.
+The ingenious script is lost, and by the end, it’s a case of who cares?
+All we want to know is who’s dead and who’s alive, and what does the Mona Lisa have to do with anything?

-The cast undoubtedly had a ball making Glass Onion and the sunny Greek Island locale is a great choice.
-As the players bask in the sun and saunter around in bikinis sipping a cocktail or three amid peril is great fun for the cast and viewers alike.
+The cast undoubtedly had a ball making Glass Onion, and the sunny Greek Island locale is a great choice.
+As the players bask in the sun and saunter around in bikinis, sipping a cocktail or three amid peril, it is great fun for the cast and viewers alike.

-Glass Onion: A Knives Out Mystery (2022) isn’t quite as riveting or satisfying as Knives Out (2019) but the film is simply fun with superior, glossy production values and a great cast.
+Glass Onion: A Knives Out Mystery (2022) isn’t quite as riveting or satisfying as Knives Out (2019), but the film is still enjoyable, thanks to its superior, glossy production values and a great cast.

 Oscar Nominations: Best Adapted Screenplay